-Established as one of the most influential and distinguished political commentators in the country, Steve Richards is also a broadcaster, author and performer of Rock N Roll Politics, his one man show which he regularly takes on tour.
+A distinguished broadcaster and columnist, Steve Richards provides political, media and policy analysis.
+Established as one of the most influential and distinguished political commentators in the country, he is also a broadcaster, author and performer of Rock N Roll Politics, his one man show which he regularly takes on tour.

 He writes political columns for the Independent and has written for the Guardian, Times, New Statesman, Spectator and TLS.
 He presents BBC Radio 4's Week in Westminster and presented GMTV's live Sunday programme for ten years.